marcgeurts/checker/README.md

 You can also add the `.bashrc` or `.zshrc` to your vagrant provision script.
 This way the home directory will be set for all the people who are using your vagrant box.

+### process_timeout

+*Default: 60*

+Uses the Symfony Process component to run external actions.
+The component will trigger a timeout after 60 seconds by default.
+If you've got tools that run more then 60 seconds, you can increase this parameter.
+It is also possible to disable the timeout by setting the value to `null`.

+### process_async_wait

+*Default: 1000*

+This parameter controls how long will wait (in microseconds) before checking the status of all asynchronous processes.

+### process_async_limit

+*Default: 10*

+This parameter controls how many asynchronous processes will run simultaneously.
+Please note that not all external tasks uses asynchronous processes, nor would they necessarily benefit from using it.

 ### stop_on_failure

 *Default: false*